Kohler-SDMO

 How to Fix / Troubleshooting

-Safety first: Monitor oil level closely and avoid overfilling.
+Safety first: Monitor the oil level closely and avoid overfilling.
 Operate in a ventilated area.

-- Check oil level: Ensure oil is at correct level; drain excess if above MAX.
+- Check oil level: Ensure the oil is at the correct level; drain excess if above MAX.

-- Inspect breather: Check crankcase breather for blockage that could force oil into intake.
+- Inspect breather: Check the crankcase breather for blockage that could force oil into the intake.

-- Turbo inspection: Inspect turbocharger (if fitted) for oil in compressor outlet and intercooler piping.
+- Turbo inspection: Inspect the turbocharger (if fitted) for oil in the compressor outlet and intercooler piping.

 - Record consumption: Track oil usage over operating hours.
-High consumption indicates internal wear and need for engine overhaul.
+High consumption indicates internal wear and the need for an engine overhaul.

 Blue smoke is typically not fixable without internal engine work; schedule service with a diesel specialist.